JPoziemski/DRAW/README-DOCKER.md

 -it draw
 ```

-To stop the docker from running use Ctrl + D
+To stop the docker from running use Ctrl + C

 Options glossary: \